 Rev. Mary presented the updated OUUC employee handbook, as reviewed by the staff, for the awareness of the board.

 Rev. Mary asked for guidance on whether an Investment Group should be created, and if they should be a Team overseen by the Minister or a Committee overseen by the Board.
 The discussion included comments on the workload on the Treasurer, how other financial entities operate within OUUC governance, and how many people should be able to move money around.
-The board consensus was to make Jeff Goltz an ex-officio member of the Finance Consulting Team, for the purpose of being a “CD Czar”.
+Rev. Mary will talk with Jeff Goltz about managing the congregations CD investments, which will be monitored by the Finance Consulting Team.

 Executive Committee Language